Do you wish you could get an alert every time a specific person tweets?

 Click “Finish” and check your inbox – you’re about to get a realtime email alert to help monitor your most important mentions on Twitter.

-2. Set up emergency push alerts on selected Twitter accounts
+2. Set up Emergency Twitter Alerts and twitter Push Notifications on selected accounts

-Did you know that Twitter has its own alert tool, to let you know when a select handful of public agencies or emergency organisations tweet?
+Did you know that Twitter has its own alert tool, to let you know when a select handful of public agencies or emergency organizations tweet?

 Once you have found the correct alert select “Activate alerts”, which will begin the emergency alerts as a highlighted tweet, text message or app notification, depending on your Twitter settings.